 RAILINGS: Many of RDC's railings were built years ago out of materials grown on the property.
 Most were built to maintain RDC's rustic turn-of-the 20th century character.
-These railings are not intended to support a great deal of weight, but instead are intended to add to the natural character of the property.
+These railings are not intended to support a great deal of weight.
 Therefore, Please Do Not Sit or Lean on Camp Railings.